yangchi/LCPractice/README.md

 Populating Next Right Pointers in Each Node I and II
 --------------------------------------

 In my case, I used the same solution for both I and II since I is just a special case of II.
-I used DFS, and always pass on the current node's next pointer when I walk my way down to leaves, since the current node's children's next pointer may need to point to the children nodes of current's next node.
-Of course, for I, since it's a perfect binary tree, this isn't really necessary.
+For II, I used DFS.
+One tricky thing is you need to find the current next pointer target for the children nodes.
+This depend on the next pointer of the current node.
+Another tricky thing is, when you DFS down the tree, always visit the right side before the left sub-tree.
+Why?
+Because updating the next pointers of the left sub-tree depends on the next pointers of the right sub-tree already being filled out.

 Pow
 ------